'It feels worse than it’s ever been': St. Louis ICU doctor volunteers to help inundated Springfield hospital

 Nearly half of the ICU patients across the state are hospitalized in southwest Missouri.

-The Delta variant shows no mercy.
+The delta variant shows no mercy.
 It's quicker and making patients sicker.

-"It took about 7 months in the first two waves to build our census that high, in which took 7 weeks for this wave," he explains.
+"It took about seven months in the first two waves to build our census that high, in which it took seven weeks for this wave," he explained.

-97% of those hospitalized are unvaccinated.
+Of those who are hospitalized, 97% are unvaccinated.

-At Mercy Springfield, it has over 140 patients in the intensive care unit, many on ventilators.
+At Mercy Springfield, there are more than 140 patients in the intensive care unit, many on ventilators.

 Both hospital systems are swamped with younger patients getting ill at a faster rate.

 To keep up with the fight, Greene County and Springfield leaders are asking the state to fund an alternative care site.
+For now, 200 traveling workers are arming them up.

 Dr. Melinda Miller, an ICU doctor from Mercy St. Louis, stepped up to help.